Gila Valley Arizona Temple

-The Gila Valley Arizona Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in the town of Central between the communities of Pima and Thatcher in Arizona.
-The temple was dedicated on May 23, 2010, following an open house period from April 23 to May 15.
+The Gila Valley Arizona Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in the Arizona town of Central, between the communities of Pima and Thatcher.
+The intent to build the temple was announced in a press release on April 26, 2008, by the church's First Presidency.
+The temple is the third in Arizona.